release-engineering/pom-manipulation-ext/guide/plugin-manip.md

 By default, this extension will disable the skip flag on the install and deploy plugins.
 This is useful for build environments that compare the results of install with those from deploy as a validation step.
 More generally, suppressing installation or deployment tends to be an aesthetic decision that can have subtle functional consequences.
 It's usually not really worth the hassle.

-This feature does support four modes for alignment, controlled via the **enforce-skip** command-line property:
+This feature does support four modes for alignment, controlled via the `enforceSkip` (*Deprecated property `enforce-skip`*) command-line property:

 1. `none` - (**default**) don't do any alignment
 2. `on` - (aliased to `true`) enforce that the skip flag is **enabled**, suppressing install and deploy functions of the build (useful mainly for module-specific overrides.
 See below)